microsoft/CNTK/Documentation/Documents/Configuration Files.md

 ]]]]
 ```

-Here, “Root”,“RunName”, “DataSet1\_Dim”, and “DataSet1\_Features” are variables specified elsewhere in the configuration (at a scope visible from the point at which they are used).
+Here, “Root” ,“RunName”, “DataSet1\_Dim”, and “DataSet1\_Features” are variables specified elsewhere in the configuration (at a scope visible from the point at which they are used).
 When interpreting this configuration file, the parser would replace every string of the form “$VarName$” with the string “VarValue”, where “VarValue” represents the value of the variable called “VarName”.
 The variable resolution process is recursive; for example, if A=$B$, B=$C$, and C=HelloWorld.txt, then A would be resolved as “HelloWorld.txt”.
 Notice that because it is equivalent for a user to specify the value of a variable in a configuration file vs. at the command line, the values for these variables can be specified in either location.
 Recall that the value of a variable is determined by the last time it is assigned, whether that happens to be in a configuration file, or on the command line.
 Thus, if “Root” is defined in config1.txt, but overridden at the command-line, then the value specified at the command-line would be the one used to resolve instances of $Root$ in configFile1.txt.
-One useful feature is that if ‘stderr’ or ‘modelPath’ point to directories which do not exist, these directories will be created by CNTK; this allows you to specify something like: “stderr=$Root$\\$RunName$\\$RunName$.log”, even if the directory “$Root$\\$RunName$” doesn’t exist.
+One useful feature is that if ‘stderr’ or ‘modelPath’ point to directories which do not exist, these directories will be created by CNTK; this allows you to specify something like “stderr=$Root$\\$RunName$\\$RunName$.log”, even if the directory “$Root$\\$RunName$” doesn’t exist.

 ## User Reference